Saturday, April 11, 2009

 The End of Ignorance?

 Have you noticed that no one is ignorant anymore?
 They're just part of the "low information" crowd.
-The folks who voted against Barrack Obama because he is a Muslim, for example, weren't ignorant.
+The folks who didn't voted for Barrack Obama because he is a Muslim and born in Africa, for example, weren't ignorant.
 They were just low on information.
+When Marjorie Taylor Greene suggested that a Rothschild financed Jewish space laser ignited those devastating fires in California, she's not a bigoted ignoramus or bloviating flim-flam artist.
+She's just information deficient.

-Note how delightfully nonjudgmental this is.
-No one is ignorant, they're just less informed.
-It's like being left handed as opposed to right handed!
+Note how deliciously nonjudgmental this is.
+No one is ignorant because they are naturally stupid, too lazy to pursue actual facts, or, in this case feeding on obvious bullshit.
+They are just less informed.
+It's almost like being left handed as opposed to right handed!
+There's no fault involved, no personal responsibility.
+You're just that way.

-We seem to have forgotten that ignorance, unlike congenital stupidity, is an achieved trait.
-Sure, the ignorance of the mentally incapacitated is due to diminished capacity.
-But what about a person of normal intelligence who, for example, still insists that Saddam Hussein was in league with El Quaeda and in possession of weapons of mass destruction?
-Given decisive evidence to the contrary, such ignorance is entirely their own handiwork.
+We seem to have forgotten that ignorance, unlike congenital mental insufficiency, is often an achieved trait.
+Sure, the ignorance of the mentally deficient is due to diminished capacity.
+But what about a person of normal capacity who, for instance, still adamantly insists that Donald Trump actually won the 2020 election?
+Given massively decisive evidence to the contrary, isn't such ignorance ultimately their own handiwork?

 No comments: